ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 This though is fine as regardless of overflowing on either side an ``Int`` can be kept an ``Int``, and overflowing is already defined behavior.

 I would love to, instead of outright banning Typed Template Haskell and ``Lift``, come up with a flexible way to associate types and terms between stages.
-To be "complete" in that module scoping everything is compmlete is still possible, we would need slightly different requirements for each.
+To be "complete" in that module scoping everything is complete is still possible, we would need slightly different requirements for each.
 For ``Lift`` we just need to map *values* preserving type, while typed Template Haskell we need to map type *expressions* such that evaluation commutes with the mapping.
 Adding language support for such a mapping is lots of extra work—borderline research—for a proposal which already is no small task.
 I therefore think banning for now to start solving the problems people have with cross compilation as soon as possible is prudent.